-We've provided you with a policy template that follows the third-party risk management lifecycle and illustrates the content, structure, and flow of a well-written third-party/vendor risk management policy.
+We've provided you with a policy template that illustrates the content, structure, and flow of a well-written third-party/vendor risk management policy.
 Remember, a template is merely a pattern you can follow to achieve a similar result.